TomPrograms/kademlia.js/Readme.md

  * @param {Integer} port - Port to bind Kademlia node to.
 Must be valid, unbound port number.
  * @param {Object} [options] - Options dictionary.
  *
+ * @param {Function} [storeFunction=] - Function which determines how values are stored locally.
+Function receives new data to be stored under a key, data currently being stored under a key and must return what should be stored under the key.
+ * @param {Function} [serializeData=JSON.strinify] - Function which deserializes data for transmission over the network.
+Receives unserialized data and must return serialized data.
+ * @param {Function} [deserializeData=JSON.parse] - Function which deserializes data received over the network.
+Receives serialized data and must return deserialized data.
+ *
  * @param {String} [options.id] - Hex string of node ID to use.
 If none provided, defaults to random hex string.
  * @param {Integer} [options.k=20] - K-Value to use for the node.
 Must be integer greater or equal to 1.
  * @param {Integer} [options.alpha=3] - Alpha value to use for the node.
 Must be integer greater or equal to 1.